BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Method

 Formally, the Block Forcing loss penalizes the deviation of the predicted velocity $v_{\text{pred}}$ from both the noise term $\epsilon$ and the semantic reference $x_{\text{cond}}$, weighted by $\gamma \in [0,1]$:

-This formulation ensures that the model learns not only to denoise the current chunk correctly but also to remain semantically anchored to the relevant history, thereby reducing temporal drift and improving the stability of long video generation.
-The final training loss is $\mathcal{L} = \mathcal{L}_{\text{SF}} + \mathcal{L}_{\text{BF}}$.
+This formulation ensures that the model learns not only to denoise the current block correctly but also to remain semantically anchored to the relevant history, thereby reducing temporal drift and improving the stability of long video generation.
+The total training loss for \textit{interactive long tuning} is $\mathcal{L} = \mathcal{L}_{\text{SF}} + \mathcal{L}_{\text{BF}}$.